valeriangalliat/blog/2021/05/macos-screen-recording-with-system-audio.md

 a tool this powerful, you might be better off using BlackHole.

 As far as I'm concerned, for my very basic use case, BlackHole does a perfect job.
-It's a low level tool without any bells and whistles, and that's precisely what makes it lightweight and fast, adding virtually no latency when capturing the system audio while monitoring a live input.
+It's a low-level tool without any bells and whistles, and that's precisely what makes it lightweight and fast, adding virtually no latency when capturing the system audio while monitoring a live input.